agresti/course-importer/README.md

 # course-importer
-A Python script that transforms CSV course listings into structured content blocks for use in CMSs, APIs, or headless systems.
+A Python script that simulates importing course data from a `.csv` file and converting it into a structured block format — suitable for use in content systems, headless CMS, or static site generators.
 ---

 ## 📌 Features